Peters & Peters

 The Court of Appeal’s evaluative assessment found that “England clearly and distinctly [was] the appropriate forum in which the case should be tried”.
 The Court of Appeal noted several factors pointing in favour of the claim being heard in England, such as funding, the domicile of the parties, practical convenience, that the litigation would be coordinated and conducted in London, and the equality of arms.

+In December 2024, the Court of Appeal overturned the High Court’s decision declining to exercise jurisdiction in England against English and Malaysian companies within the Dyson group.
+In May 2025, the Supreme Court refused Dyson permission to appeal, finding no issue of general public importance.
+This refusal removed the last jurisdictional barrier and allowed the substantive claim to proceed in England.
+This confirmed that litigation would be tried in London and may make it harder for UK-based defendants to resist jurisdiction in similar transnational claims.
 The Dyson decision demonstrates that UK-based defendants may be increasingly challenged in resisting English court jurisdiction over transnational claims.
-Arguments that any alleged offending did not occur in England and therefore should not be heard in the jurisdiction of UK courts, will be balanced in an evaluative assessment of the appropriate forum for the case to be tried.
+Arguments that any alleged offending did not occur in England and therefore should not be heard in the jurisdiction of UK courts will be balanced in an evaluative assessment of the appropriate forum for the case to be tried.

 Source(s):